codebase-berkeley-mentored-project-sp18/week3-hw-theOnlyRaymondXu/README.md

 > Bloggo is the best blog engine ever and it's gonna make me fifty trillion dollars!

 The first thing you'll need to do is add the URL to the list of URLs in `bloggo/posts/urls.py`, because it doesn't exist yet.
-A Django URL object looks like this:
+Recall that a Django URL object looks like this:
 ```python
 url(r'^the_url_for_the_view$', views.the_view_function, name="the_view_name")
 ```